What is a meniscus tear?

 How are meniscal tears diagnosed?

 Often, a torn meniscus can be identified during a physical exam.
 Your doctor may manipulate your knee and leg bones into different positions to help pinpoint the cause of your signs and symptoms.
-X-rays are typically done to assess for arthritis or bony injuries, and an MRI is done to confirm injury to the meniscus.
+X-rays are typically done to confirm a diagnosis.

 Treatment for a torn meniscus depends on the severity and location of the tear, your age, and your activity level.
-Many meniscus tears will improve with nonoperative management alone.
 Treatment typically begins conservatively.
-Your doctor may recommend:
+Your doctor may recommend rest, ice, and medication.

-- Arch supports or other shoe inserts to distribute force more evenly around your knee or decrease stress on certain areas of your knee
+Physical therapy can help strengthen the muscles around the knee and in your legs to help stabilize and support the knee joint.
+Arch supports or other shoe inserts can help to distribute force more evenly around your knee or decrease stress on certain areas of your knee.